fjbarrett/imdb-ratings-to-json-browser/README.md

 ## IMDb CSV Ratings to JSON in the browser

-This is a NextJS implementation of this simple python [script](https://github.com/fjbarrett/imdb-ratings-to-json) designed to strip down IMDb ratings available as exported .csv files from imdb.com user accounts.
+This is a NextJS implementation of this simple python [script](https://github.com/fjbarrett/imdb-ratings-to-json) designed to strip down the IMDb ratings available as an exported .csv file from an imdb.com user account.

 ## Purpose